fvsch/kirby-staticbuilder/readme.md

 StaticBuilder Plugin for Kirby CMS
 ==================================

-**Work in progress!** Plugin that tries to convert your Kirby CMS site to static files (HTML, assets, etc.).
+A plugin for converting your Kirby CMS site to static files (HTML, assets, etc.).

 ## Installation